MohammadAmin-Miri/simple_auth/README.md

-For initiating project only use
+For initiating project after creating a virtual environment using requirements.txt only use

     python manange.py makemigrations
     python manange.py migrate